3DMIN/3DMIN.github.io/_build/mainboard.md

 ## Soldering

 As for all electronic parts, we assume basic skills in soldering.
-If you do not have those, we recomment you ask your local guru to help you out.
+If you do not have those, we recommend you ask your local guru to help you out.
 We do not provide a general introduction into soldering, but there are plenty around on the web.
 Also for SMD soldering by hand using tweezers which is needed here.
 In general, always start with the lowest parts.
-An old Protoboard that is not needed anymore can be used as helping hand to get the male pinheaders soldered straight to the pcb.
-The protoboard will eventually melt, so do not use a new one that you want to reuse later.
+An old proto-board that is not needed anymore can be used as helping hand to get the male pin headers soldered straight to the PCB.
+The proto-board will eventually melt, so do not use a new one that you want to reuse later.
 Here are some impressions:

 ![]({{ page.imagedir }}/IMG_3195.jpg)